bytescale/bytescale-javascript-sdk/README.md

             // Optional:
             // ---------

             // Required if 'data' is a stream.
-(Not required for DOM file inputs, blobs, buffers, or strings.)
+Node.js only.
+(Not required when uploading files from the browser.)
             // size: 5098, // e.g. fs.statSync("file.txt").size

             // Required if 'data' is a stream, buffer, or string.
 (Not required for DOM file inputs or blobs.)